kamirov/matlab-sky-survey/README.md

 A trajectory is a set of timestamped coordinates.
 In the equatorial coordinate system, this is a set of 1×3 vectors of the form: (time, right ascension, declination).
 Given multiple points of interest, we can generate different trajectories to pass through them depending on what we want to prioritize.

+## Usage

+Launch `sky_survey_sample.m` to generate a sky survey using some sample parameters.
+Look at the function comments in `sky_survey.m` for more details.
+I've tried to keep the usage straight-forward, but send me a message if you've any questions.

 ## Overview

 Here’s a high-level view of the function: